 International Day of People with Disability

-International Day of People with Disability (IDPwD) was established in 1992 by the United Nations General Assembly to promote awareness of disability issues and the abilities of people with disability.
-It is celebrated worldwide on 3 December each year.
+IDPwD was established in 1992 by the United Nations General Assembly to promote awareness of disability issues and the abilities of people with disability.
+It is celebrated worldwide on

 International Day of People with Disability website

-The International Day of People with Disability (IDPwD) website provides background information on IDPwD and support resources for planning IDPwD events, as well as frequently asked questions and useful links for people looking for more disability information.
+The IDPwD website provides background information on IDPwD and support resources for planning IDPwD events, as well as information on frequently asked questions and useful links on disability information.

 Once registrations open, individuals, businesses and groups can register their event online.
 There will also be an online state-by-state event calendar that allows people to find out what IDPwD celebrations are happening in their area.